 Unemployment Insurance Benefits - Eligibility

 Because there are many factors that can affect an unemployment insurance claim, claimants usually do not know until they apply whether they will be eligible for benefits.
-The Unemployment Insurance Division determines eligibility based on information from the claimant and the former employer(s) and South Dakota Unemployment Insurance laws.
+The Unemployment Insurance Division determines eligibility based on information from the claimant and from the former employer(s) and South Dakota Unemployment Insurance laws.

 Although there are general eligibility requirements, keep in mind that eligibility is determined for specific individuals and specific situations.
 Your situation may be quite different from that of people you worked with at the same job.
 For most unemployed workers to be eligible for benefits, they must be able to answer "yes" to each of the following questions:

-Did you work for an employer who paid taxes to the Department of Labor and Regulation on your wages?
+Did you work for an employer who paid unemployment insurance (UI) taxes to the Department of Labor and Regulation on wages you earned while working?

 Are you unemployed or under-employed through no fault of your own?

 Did you meet the earnings requirements during the base period?
 (See wage requirements/benefit amount.)